 Analysis Models - Setup¶

-Defining the environment parameters properly is essential to be able to user the tabular framework.
+Defining the environment parameters correctly is essential to be able to use the tabular framework.

 For more detailed information about the Environment Parameters page and the Setup Environment Assistant, please refer to IFS Analysis Models - Installation.